 Liz has extensive experience in assessment and management of children of all ages and is passionate about working with children to enable them to reach their potential by delivering evidence-based therapy.
 She has a special interest in orthopaedic conditions such as structural clubfeet and lower limb alignment and postural issues, neurological and developmental issues including at risk babies or those who have had premature births and school aged children with pain associated with hypermobility.

 She completed a Pilates Instructor Training Course in 2003 and has since used this technique with children and youth for training core stability and improved posture as part of individual treatment programs or in small classes.

 From 2008 -2013 she was a member of the Australian Physiotherapy Association (APA) Queensland National Paediatric Group (NPG) Committee and was the Queensland Representative on the NPG from 2009 – 2013.
-Currently she is on the Scientific Committee for the 2021 APA National Conference.
+More recently she was on the Scientific Committee for the 2021 APA National Conference.